jcfernando/cmsc198-Fernando/june-week-2.md

 * Enrollment System using Django (Mini Project)
     - Followed the 10 part tutorial in the django website while editing some details to suit the specs of the project
     - Took less than 10 hrs.

+## To be done
 * Leave App (Given project by the company)
     - Data models needed for the project were provided
     - Developers will have the freedom of using any language/implementation

-## To be done
-* Leave App (Given project by the company)
     - Finalize data models
     - Finalize UI/UX
 * Study android development